-See, for example: Yabsley, Texas Quilts; Ruth Haislip Roberson, ed.
+See, for example, Yabsley, Texas Quilts, Texas Women; Ruth Haislip Roberson, ed.
 North Carolina Quilts (Chapel Hill: University of North Carolina Press, 1988); Joyce D. Hammond, T’ifaifai and Quilts of Polynesia (Honolulu: University of Hawaii Press, 1986); Carolyn O. Davis, Hopi Quilting: Stitched Traditions from Ancient Community (Tucson: Sanpete Publications, 1997); Robert Charles Bishop, A Gallery of Amish Quilts: Design Diversity from a Plain People (New York: Dutton, 1976); Kae Covington.
 Gathered in Time: Utah Quilts and Their Makers, Settlement to 1950 (Salt Lake City: University of Utah Press, 1997).

 Elaine Hedges.
 Hearts and Hands: The Influence of Women and Quilts on American Society (San Francisco: Quilt Digest Press, 1987), 66, 85.

 Barbara Brackman, Quilts from the Civil War: Nine Projects, Historic Notes, Diary Entries (Lafayette, CA: C&T Publishing, 1997), 8.

 Today two fragments of the quilt belong to the Kansas State Historical Society.
 See Kansas State Historical Society, New England Emigrant Aid Company Quilt.